The Insurance Disputes Law Review: Italy

 The recently introduced Gelli-Bianco Law regarding hospitals and other healthcare facilities' liability is likely to have a significant impact on insurance litigation, with preliminary data registering an increase in disputes in the medical field since the entry into force of the Law on 1 April 2017.

 On the one hand, the Law establishes that healthcare facilities are responsible for any damage they (or the operators working therein) may cause to third parties.
 On the other hand, healthcare facilities are now obliged to conclude a policy that covers the risk related to damages claims that may stem from this liability.
 Subjects who have allegedly suffered damage can bring an action against the insurance company directly.
 Under certain conditions and within certain limits, the healthcare facilities have the option to reverse the liability for the potential damages arising, on to the healthcare operator responsible for the illicit event.
-Moreover, the Law establishes the nature of the liabilities of the healthcare personnel and healthcare facilities with consequences for the burden of proof, which may impact the outcome of the proceeding and then the insurance company.
-In particular, according to the Law, the healthcare facilities have a contractual liability in relation to the damaged parties in cases of medical malpractice.
-Hence, the damaged parties have to allege the breach of the contractual obligation and prove the damage suffered, while the healthcare facility bears the burden of proof to show that the damage was not linked to its conduct.
+Moreover, the Law establishes the nature of the liabilities of healthcare personnel and healthcare facilities with consequences for the burden of proof, which may impact the outcome of proceedings and then the insurance company.
+In particular, according to the Law, healthcare facilities have a contractual liability in relation to the damaged parties in cases of medical malpractice.
+Hence, the damaged parties have to allege the breach of the contractual obligation and prove the damage suffered, while the healthcare facility has to prove that the damage was not linked to its conduct.
 Furthermore, the Law establishes that the healthcare personnel have a non-contractual liability and therefore the major burden of proof lies upon the damaged parties, who have to prove the negligence and wilful misconduct of the healthcare personnel.

 ii Unit-linked policies